xinyanh4701/SEP10-Escaping-Prison-CYOA/situations/tripped-on-a-skeleton.md

-## You tripped over a skeleton
+## You tripped on a wet floor
-The skeleton was a remain of a executed prisoner on death penalty.
-Your left ankle was dislocated making your chances of escaping this prison close to 0.
+Unlucky for you the janator had moped the floor resently.
+Your left foot was dislocated making your chances of escaping this prison near imposible
-You tried to run to the opened fence, but success was over when you were handcuffed by the prison guards.
+You tried to run to the opened fence, but you were handcuffed by the prison guards.

 [Fail to Escape](fail-to-escape.md)